 Our goal at Kohn & Yager is to obtain a dismissal or reduction of your DUI charge so you can resume your life and be able to sleep soundly at night.
 In a nutshell, our DUI lawyers take the burden off your shoulders and shift it over to our shoulders.

 A DUI conviction can mean loss of license, higher insurance rates, mandatory ignition interlock, travel limitations, and possibly jail time.
 Do not leave your charge to chance.
 Knowledge is power.
-Let’s go over some of the DUI basics!
+En Español.

 Georgia Legal Limits